You’ve been lied to.

 Nutritionism only has some merit if we looking at food as pure fuel and nothing more.
 Food is more than the mere sum of its nutrients, and we know there is much more to nourishment than meets the eye.

 Nutritionism causes mental havoc for those not scientifically versed by suggesting that industry giants know what’s better for you than you do.
 It’s a clear snatching of power, a doubt driver, ensuring consumers look to so-called experts rather than listening to themselves.

 Science is a star at simplifying concepts into more readily digestible parts, but if something is unquantifiable by self-made scientific standards it gets tossed into the too hard basket.
 Food cravings are mistakenly viewed as a nutritional deficiency or a personal weakness.
 Cravings are multi-layered messengers carting a plethora of precious information, laden with insights from the inside.

 While it’s true that food cravings can have a physiological basis, restoring homeostatic balance at the cellular level, they also have an equally important emotional and spiritual connection.

-Cravings are to be explored, understood and brought to the surface.
+Cravings are natural.
+We can’t control them, but we can get a grip on how we react to them.
 The very idea that there is something within us that we need to contend with reinforces the half-baked idea we are separate from our bodies.